jgddhfhdffhd/approach2/README.md

 Build the APK:
 eas build -p android --profile preview

-Notes
+Notes：
-Tested on physical Android devices
-Make sure to replace all placeholder API keys with your own before deployment
+Tested on physical Android devices and make sure to replace all placeholder API keys with your own before deployment